 Resistbot provides an easy way for individuals to advocate for government accountability.
-They are an intelligent message router that takes a text from an individual and composes it into a letter to a representative and then finds the best way to deliver it.
-Through their technology, they find the quickest way to deliver that message through existing constituent systems, which happens through a mix of webforms, email, faxing, and direct mail.
+Resistbot is an intelligent message router that takes a text from an individual and composes it into a letter to a representative and then finds the best way to deliver it.
+Through its technology, it finds the quickest way to deliver that message through existing constituent systems, which happens through a mix of webforms, email, faxing, and direct mail.

-Their ideal user is the individual activist who wants to make an impact and be a connector in the community.
-In the past couple of years, they’ve built systems for people to build their own campaigns in addition to the one-to-one interactions.
+Resistbot's ideal user is an individual activist who wants to make an impact and be a connector in the community.
+In the past couple of years, it's built systems for people to build their own campaigns in addition to the one-to-one interactions.

 Connecting constituents and elected officials

 Resistbot started with a few volunteers and a Slack team and has since sent more than 30 million letters.
-Initially, all of the communications were sent by fax, but they quickly added mail delivery, which is when they started to use Lob.
+Initially, all of the communications were sent by fax, but it quickly added mail delivery, which is when it started to use Lob.

 Resistbot uses Lob’s Print & Mail API to help people deliver messages to officials by converting a text message into a letter.
 It’s simple.
 When an individual texts “RESIST” to 50409, Resistbot will guide them through a text conversation to identify what message the individual wants to send, and to which elected officials: from the mayor to the President.
 Direct mail through Lob is still the way that Resistbot is able to get to a lot of smaller government offices that may not have email or web forms yet.